rlxlss/crescent/README.md

 Welcome, to the ever-growing script hub called rlxl.
 Our features include:
 - Multiple games & scripts.
   - Still growing to this day.
 - Great support & contact
 - Auto grab keys
-  - Contact us if its changed
 - Nothing can stop us expanding
   - More scripts
   - More ui expansions